insper-classroom/projeto-intermediario-ornithopter/README.md

 ## Comparison: DQN vs Double DQN

 By comparing these two algorithms, we not only gauged the impact of advanced techniques like experience replay on the learning efficiency and stability but also demonstrated the evolution of reinforcement learning strategies from basic Q-Learning to sophisticated architectures like DQN.
-The implementation of both algorithms provided valuable insights into the dynamics of reinforcement learning and its application in complex environments such as lunar landing.
+The implementation of both algorithms provided valuable insights into the dynamics of reinforcement learning and its application in complex environments such as lunar landing, cartPole and FlappyBird.

 ### Learning Curves